Project Materials

 It also sought to identify other pertinent issues concerning the rate of school dropout.

-1.6 THE IMA OF THE STUDY
+1.6 THE IMPORTANCE OF THE STUDY

-Finally, this y's findings would be beneficial to guidance and counseling professionals.
+Finally, this study’s findings would be beneficial to guidance and counseling professionals.
 They could use them to detect and prevent such symptoms, which are likely to lead to school dropout in the selected subjects.

 1.7 STUDY OBJECTIVES

-The sample is thought to be adequate because subjects are drawn from towns in the government where dropouts can be identified.
+The sample is thought to be adequate because subjects are drawn from towns in the local government where dropouts can be identified.

 1.8 DEFINITIONS OF TERMS